 You will now have offered five obligatory prayers at Mina before departing for Arafat.

-Starting immediately after Fajr Salah on the 9th of Dhul Hijjah, it is Wajib to audibly recite Takbir al-Tashreeq at least once after every Fardh Salah, up to and including Asr Salah on the 13th of Dhul Hijjah (a total of 23 Fardh Salahs).
+Starting immediately after Fajr Salah on the 9th of Dhul Hijjah, audibly recite Takbir al-Tashreeq at least once after every Fardh Salah, up to and including Asr Salah on the 13th of Dhul Hijjah (a total of 23 Fardh prayers).

 Takbir al-Tashreeq is the recitation of the following: